Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Results

 \subsection{Evaporated mass fractions, with and without flares}

 Using the results in Table~\ref{tab:results}, we can estimate the cumulative impact of stellar flares by assuming a simplified, two-phase evolution model.
 In this model, the star undergoes a 1 Gyr-long high-activity phase followed by a 4 Gyr-long low-activity phase \citep{West2008}.
-Based on the quiescent mass loss rates from the ATES simulations, we find that, in the absence of flares, the total mass lost over 5 Gyr is 1.75 $M_\Earth$, 0.045 $M_\Earth$, 0.015 $M_\Earth$, and 0.004 $M_\Earth$ for orbital distances of 0.01, 0.1, 0.18, and 0.36 AU, respectively.
-When flares are included, the total mass lost increases to approximately 2.02 $M_\Earth$, 0.066 $M_\Earth$, 0.025 $M_\Earth$, and 0.007 $M_\Earth$, respectively, corresponding to fractional enhancements of about 15\%, 47\%, 67\%, and 75\%.
-We emphasize that the actual values depend on the assumed duration of each phase.
+Based on the quiescent mass loss rates from the ATES simulations, we find that, in the absence of flares, the total mass lost over 5 Gyr for the Earth-like planet is $0.65$, $0.025$, $0.009$, and $0.003 M_\Earth$ at orbital distances of 0.01, 0.1, 0.18, and 0.36 AU, respectively; for the sub-Neptune, the corresponding values are $1.75$, $0.045$, $0.015$, and $0.004 M_\Earth$.
+When flares are included, the total mass lost increases to approximately $0.68$, $0.031$, $0.012$, and $0.004 M_\oplus$ for the Earth-like planet, and $2.02$, $0.066$, $0.025$, and $0.007 M_\oplus$ for the sub-Neptune, at orbital distances of 0.01, 0.1, 0.18, and 0.36~AU, respectively.
+These values correspond to fractional enhancements of about $5\%$, $24\%$, $33\%$, and $33\%$ for the Earth-sized planet, and $15\%$, $47\%$, $67\%$, and $75\%$ for the sub-Neptune at the same separations, respectively.
+We emphasize that the actual values depend on the assumed duration of each activity phase.

-When compared to a more simplistic approach that assumes constant evaporation efficiency (e.g., energy-limited escape), our calculations yield lower flare-driven mass loss enhancements.
-Using the energy-limited equation to calculate the mass loss rate, the enhancements are approximately 26\% and 350\% for the low and high-activity phases, respectively, regardless of orbital separation.
-Over 5 billion years, the total mass lost is 5.07 $M_\Earth$, 0.152 $M_\Earth$, 0.053 $M_\Earth$, and 0.014 $M_\Earth$ for orbital distances of 0.01, 0.1, 0.18, and 0.36 AU, respectively.
+When compared to a more simplistic approach that assumes constant evaporation efficiency (e.g., energy-limited escape), our calculations yield systematically lower flare-driven mass loss enhancements.
+Using the energy-limited equation to calculate the mass loss rate, the enhancements are approximately $26\%$ and $350\%$ for the low- and high-activity phases, respectively, regardless of planet size or orbital separation.
+Over 5 Gyr, the total mass lost is $1.79$, $0.08$, $0.03$, and $0.008 M_\oplus$ for the Earth-like planet, and $5.07$, $0.152$, $0.053$, and $0.014M_\oplus$ for the sub-Neptune, at orbital distances of 0.01, 0.1, 0.18, and 0.36 AU, respectively.
 At greater distances from the star, where the XUV flux is low, the energy-limited model provides a good approximation of the escape rate.
 However, this is not the case at closer orbital separations.